Skip to main content

 Rajaji

-There you go my friends, one of the best books ever written which makes you fall in love with its great storytelling.
+There you go my friends, in my humble opinion this is one of the best books ever written and it makes you fall in love with it through its great storytelling.
 If you haven't read a book of late I urge you to read Mahabharata by Rajaji.
-It will transport you into the mythical world of kings, demons, sages and gods leaving you with tangible takeaways which can be treasured for a lifetime.
+It will transport you into the mythical world of kings, demons, sages and gods and leave you with tangible takeaways which can be treasured for a lifetime.
 If you have already read this book do let me know your take on it.
 I salute you Rajaji, your book has enriched my life in more ways than one.

 Rated: Must Read